yosrahelal/paladin/doc-site/docs/getting-started/l1-and-l2-chains.md

 Configuration options:

-- **`tipPercentile`** (0-100): The percentile of historical priority fees to use.
+- **`priorityFeePercentile`** (0-100): The percentile of historical priority fees to use.
 Higher values result in higher priority fees and faster transaction inclusion.
 Default: 85
 - **`historyBlockCount`**: Number of historical blocks to analyze for fee calculation.
 More blocks provide better averages but may be less responsive to recent changes.
 Default: 20
 - **`baseFeeBufferFactor`**: Multiplier for the base fee to provide a buffer against base fee increases.
 Default: 1 (no buffer)
 - **`cache.enabled`**: Whether to cache fee history results to reduce RPC calls.
 Default: true